adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

-- We need it to provide the services, including to operate the Site, provide customer support and personalized features and to protect the safety and security of the Site;
+- We need it to provide the services, including to operate the Site, provide customer support and personalized features and to protect the safety and security of the Site
 - It satisfies a legitimate interest
-(which is not overridden by your rights and interests), such as for research and development, to market and promote the Site and to protect our legal rights and interests;
+(which is not overridden by your rights and interests), such as for research and development, to market and promote the Site and to protect our legal rights and interests
-- You give us consent to do so for a specific purpose; or
+- You give us consent to do so for a specific purpose
-- We need to process your personal information to comply with a legal obligation.
+- We need to process your personal information to comply with a legal obligation
-- If you have consented to our use of personal information about you for a specific purpose, you have the right to change your and at any time.
+- If you have consented to our use of personal information about you for a specific purpose, you have the right to change your and at any time

 We may use your email address
 to send you newsletter or marketing emails.